santoshD93/Google-Places-Enrichment-Tool/README.md

 ✅ Best Practices
 - Always include City and Country if available — it improves hit rate
 - Use .xlsx for better Excel compatibility unless automation prefers .csv
-- Run large batches overnight if API quota is limited
+- Run large batches overnight if the API quota is limited